The event will take place at Vabamu on June 30, starting at 9:00. Seating is limited and registration is required to attend, REGISTER HERE.

 Introduced by Archil Chochia (TalTech)

-Panelists: Charles Szymanski (University of Syracuse, University Bialystok), Inger Oesterdahl (University of Uppsala), and Agnes Kasper (TalTech, CCDCOE)
+Panelists: Charles Szymanski (University of Syracuse, University Bialystok) and Agnes Kasper (TalTech, CCDCOE)

 Moderated by Katrin Nyman-Metcalf (TalTech)